joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 - The metaphor hides trade-offs.
 Financial debt is straightforward, money is money.
 In software, "debt" ranges from an ugly variable name to an entire architecture that can't scale.
 Bundling these together under one phrase makes prioritisation fuzzier, not clearer.

 - It erases history.
-When we talk about "tech debt," we usually mean "something that should have been done differently."
+When we talk about "tech debt", we usually mean "something that should have been done differently."
 But most "debt" was the right decision *at the time*, made under real constraints.
 Today's "debt" is yesterday's pragmatic delivery.

 ## What to Say Instead